dmbaturin/iproute2-cheatsheet/site/index.md

 ## General notes

 All commands that change any settings require root privileges.
-Commands that just display information generally do not require special priviliges.
+Commands that just display information generally do not require special privileges.

-There are configuration files in `/etc/iproute2`, mainly for assinging symbolic names to network stack entities such as routing tables.
+There are configuration files in `/etc/iproute2`, mainly for assigning symbolic names to network stack entities such as routing tables.
 Those files are re-read every time you run the `ip` command, so you don't need to do anything to apply the changes.

 ## Abbreviating commands

 Any `ip` command can be abbreviated.
 For example, `ip address add 192.0.2.1/24 dev eth0` can be written `ip addr a 192.0.2.1/24 dev eth0` or even `ip a a 192.0.2.1/24 dev eth0`.

-In some cases you can even omit words.
+In some cases, you can even omit words.
 For example, `show` and `list` words are always fine to omit: `ip address` is equivalent to `ip address show` and `ip address list`.

 Note that the abbreviation system is not always consistent.
 The `dev` keyword in `ip a a 192.0.2.1/24 dev eth0` cannot be abbreviated, even though every other word can be.